francisco-magana/blog/content/garden/the-hardest-thing-is-getting-started.md

 ---
 author: "Francisco Magaña"
-title: "The hardest thing is getting started"
+title: "🌱 The hardest thing is getting started"
 date: "2023-09-05"
 tags: [motivation, personal]
 ---